Canon EF 300mm f/4 USM L IS - Review / Test Report - Analysis

 Page 2 of 3

-As expected for a fix-focal lens the level of distortions is negligible (0.205%):
+As expected for a fix-focal lens the level of distortion is negligible (0.205%):

 The chart above has a real-world size of about 120x80cm.
 Possibly things may get a little worse with extreme close-ups.